Legal Advice for Civil Court Pleadings — 38 results

 When you are charged and given a court date, whether it be for a criminal charge or traffic violation, you are expected to enter a plea.
 When the judge calls your name, you must say... more

-Written by attorney Herman Klemick, over 2 years ago.
+Written by attorney Herman Klemick, almost 3 years ago.